Category: Places To Visit

 There are a few shops across the road from Majorelle Garden selling souvenirs and a few attractive boutiques.

-Stuff was a bit pricey, but I picked up some nice jasmine oil at a fairly decent price.
+Stuff was a bit pricey being a touristic area, but I picked up some nice jasmine oil.

-Overall, Majorelle Garden was absolutely beautiful.
-It is colourful and lush with several spots to sit and absorb the exotic sights and sounds.
+It is colourful and lush with several spots to sit and take in the splendid surroundings.

-However, it is incredibly busy with tourists, which detracts from the calm sense of serenity you’d expect to get from such a delightful setting.
+However, the number of tourists detract from the calm sense of serenity you’d expect to get from such a delightful setting.

-It was worth visiting for the wonderful trees and plants and to get some great photos, but unless you go very early during the quiet season, you won’t get a peaceful, relaxing vibe..
+Unless you go very early during the quiet season, though, you won’t find a peaceful, relaxing atmosphere.

-Majorelle Garden is located to the north west of Marrakech medina.
+Le Jardin Marjorelle is located to the north west of Marrakech medina.

 (more…)